 Gold mica comes as a very fine powder.
-Disperse it in oil before using.
+Disperse it in oil or isopropyl alcohol before using.

 Is mica the same as glitter?